oracle/tribuo/docs/FAQs.md

-Anything considered part of the internal API (e.g. the innards of the tree builders and the  classes in `impl` packages outside of Core) can change in any version, but these are usually marked in the javadoc as internal classes, and will be closed off in the module system when we adopt it.
+Anything considered part of the internal API (e.g. the innards of the tree builders and the  classes in `impl` packages outside of Core) can change in any version, but these are usually marked in the javadoc as internal classes and will be closed off in the module system when we adopt it.

 ## Project Overview